UBC offers both merit-based (fellowships, scholarships, prizes) and need-based financial assistance (bursaries, grants, loans, work study).

 #1978 Ann Hawson Memorial Prize in Language Education

-#01999 Bill Davison Memorial Prize
+#1999 Bill Davison Memorial Prize

-A $400* prize has been endowed by friends, family and colleagues in memory of Bill Davison (1943-2004) for an outstanding Bachelor of Education (Secondary) student in language and literacy education.
+A $500* prize has been endowed by friends, family and colleagues in memory of Bill Davison (1943-2004) for an outstanding Bachelor of Education (Secondary) student in Language and Literacy Education.
 As an English instructor at UBC, Bill left a profound legacy through his commitment to inspiring student teachers to bring language and literature into their classrooms.

-#01927 George Brooks White Memorial Prize
+#1927 George Brooks White Memorial Prize

-A book prize valued at $140* has been endowed in memory of George Brooks White by his family in recognition of his dedication to the teaching of English.
-The award is made on the recommendation of a committee chaired by the Head of the Language and Literacy Education Department in the Faculty of Education to the highest ranking student in the field of Secondary English (Methods and Practice Teaching).
+A book prize valued at $110* has been endowed in memory of George Brooks White by his family in recognition of his dedication to the teaching of English.
+This award is for the highest ranking student in the field of Secondary English (Methods and Practice Teaching).

-Check out the links below for further possible funding.
-OGPR is pleased to make available the application forms and accompanying Terms of Reference & Instructions for various Faculty of Education graduate student research initiatives.
+ORE is pleased to make available the application forms and accompanying Terms of Reference & Instructions for various Faculty of Education graduate student research initiatives.

 The principal goals of this initiative are to provide financial support to Post-Doctoral Fellows who must travel to present their work at conferences, and to also increase the opportunity of Post-Doctoral fellows to build their scholarly profiles/track record.
 The initiative is for any Post-Doctoral fellow in the Faculty of Education who is the first author and presenter of a paper, poster session, or workshop at a local, national or international conference.